 Quick recognition of symptoms and fast action is critical when dealing with a stroke.
-Acting quickly at the first signs of symptoms can help minimize the effects of stroke and can mean the difference between life and death.
+Acting quickly at the first signs of stroke can help minimize the effects and can mean the difference between life and death.

 In most cases, a stroke provides little warning.
 Symptoms occur very suddenly and many people experience more than one.
 These signs include: